kknevitt/addressbook/README.md

 # TODO

-1. Add these attributes to the Person class, plus anything else that you want to know about your colleagues (don't be nosy...):
+1. Add the following attributes to the Person class, plus anything else that you want to know about your colleagues (don't be nosy...).
+Finish the implementation of the draw_questions method so that the shoes app prompts for all of the fields.
 * email
 * github
 * twitter
 * fun_fact

-Finish the implementation of the draw_questions method so that the shoes app prompts for all of the fields.

 2. Finish the implementation of the save_values method so that the shoes app populates the values into the person object's attribute accessors and prints them out to the console upon save.